wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-add-calculated-tables/includes/2-calculated-columns.md

 The calculated column definition adds the **Due Month** column to the **Due Date** table.
 The [FORMAT](https://docs.microsoft.com/dax/format-function-dax/?azure-portal=true) DAX function converts the **Due Date** column value to text using a format string.
 In this case, the format string produces a label describing the year and abbreviated month name.

+> [!NOTE]
-**Note:** There are many user-defined date/time formats.
+> There are many user-defined date/time formats.
 For more information ,see [Custom date and time formats for the FORMAT function](https://docs.microsoft.com/dax/custom-date-and-time-formats-for-the-format-function/?azure-portal=true).

 Add a fourth calculated column, using the following definition: